Berlin is one the most multicultural capitals in Europe, with almost half non city-native residents.

 Prenzlauer Berg is considered as one of best residential areas of Berlin.
 Following a process of gentrification and building renovation, it has become the most fashionable, bohemian and attractive area for young families in Berlin.

 Prenzlauer Berg is especially known for its unique village atmosphere, known as "Kiez" in German.
 Today, the sidewalks are full of boutiques, art galleries, green areas (Mauerpark), restaurants, cafés and trendy bars.

-The area is known for its large green squares bodered by acfés and restaurants that becames the symbol of "Kiez" atmosphere like Humannplatz, Kollwitzplatz and Helmholzplatz.
+The area is known for its large green squares bordered by cafés and restaurants that became the symbol of "Kiez" atmosphere like Humannplatz, Kollwitzplatz and Helmholzplatz.
 They serve also aa playground for the many children, as collaborative urban garden, a breeding ground, and as general as a meeting place.

-The area is full of green cobblestone streets with decoration shops, art galeries, organic glaziers and sunny terraces.
-The elegant Pappelallee including Stargarder str., which is populated bor the charming Kastanienallee, a cheerful mix of thrift shops, design boutiques, vegan restaurants and independent cinemas.
+The area is full of green cobblestone streets with decoration shops, art galleries, organic glaziers and sunny terraces.
+The streets of Pappelallee, Stargarder str. and Kastanienallee are a cheerful mix of thrift shops, design boutiques, vegan restaurants and independent cinemas.